Charity skydive with team Blesma by tandem skydiving for our wounded veterans.

 Skydive for Blesma

 Want to experience a charity skydive?
-Jump from 10,000 ft for Blesma and help raise vital funds for our limbless veterans.
+Book your charity skydive today and help raise vital funds for our limbless veterans.

 Matt Weston was just 20 when he lost three limbs to a bomb blast in Afghanistan.

 "All I remember is a flash, my ears ringing, and the sense of falling.
 I lost both my legs and my right arm below the elbow in the blast.
 My rehab has been long, slow and difficult.
 I was in intensive care for a while and was in hospital for three months, and I've just had my fiftieth operation."

 "If my chair breaks and I can't repair it, Blesma will get it done.
 I was in a bad place after my injury but Blesma have been there for me, by my side from day one."

 - What type of jump would you recommend?

 The airfields offer three different jump types: - Tandem - Static line - Accelerated freefall.

 The most popular skydive is a tandem jump.
 This is the perfect experience for your first time jump as you are attached to an instructor who does the majority of the work for you.
 This leaves you free to enjoy the view!